stefan-schlagh/chat_server/docs/httpRequests.md

       "uid": "the uid from the author",
       "mid": "the message id",
-      "date": "the date when the message was written", "content": "the content of the message"
+      "date": "the date when the message was written", "type": "the type of the message",
+      "content": "see content"
     }
   },
   {